tmoor008/rshell/rshell/README.md

 tokenizer tokens(input, sep);
 ```
 We then push our tokenized input into a 2D vector.
 Each column holds one command
-and any flags or aparameters it may have.
+and any flags or parameters it may have.
 A new column is created when a
 connector is reached.
-Connectors are not stored in the array, rather, they
+Connectors are not stored in the vector, rather, they
 are pushed into a queue so that we can pop them off in the order they were
 input.